 A preliminary image of the nearby Coma cluster as seen by LOFAR at 140 MHz.
-LOFAR recovers the large-scale radio halo and relic in this cluster, as well as many compact radio sources.
+LOFAR recovers the large-scale radio halo and relic in this cluster, connected by a bridge of diffuse radio emission, as well as many compact radio sources.
 The overall extent of the radio emission is around 10 million light years.

 The detection and investigation of magnetic fields in galaxy clusters, filaments and voids of the cosmic web is crucial to shed light on the history of cosmological magnetic fields.
 To date, magnetic fields have been firmly detected in galaxy clusters, while beyond the galaxy cluster periphery indication of their presence is finally coming from the new generation of radio telescopes.

 Diffuse large scale synchrotron sources and the Faraday rotation effect on the signal of background and embedded radio sources are powerful tools to study magnetization of the large-scale structure of the Universe and can be very well studied with instruments such as LOFAR.
 Low-frequency observations are ideal for investigating diffuse synchrotron emission in galaxy clusters and beyond, due to their steep spectrum (α >1, Sν ∝ ν−α).
 Large-bandwidth observations at low frequencies are provide powerful constraints on Faraday depth values, providing uncertainties down to ~0.1 rad/m2 that allow us to investigate magnetic field properties both through detailed observations of individual targets as well as on statistical samples.

 In the context of the activities of the working group, we are addressing the detection and investigation of large-scale magnetic fields by applying the two approaches described above and by developing sophisticated techniques of analysis.
 These activities are done in collaboration with other working groups, as the Radio Galaxy Working Group in the MKSP and the Cluster Working Group in the SKSP.